 Considering its primary goal was to unearth potentially habitable planets similar to Earth and given the foundational reliance on Kepler’s laws of planetary motion for such discoveries, naming the telescope in his honor felt inherently fitting.

-The telescope itself comprised of a primary mirror 1.4 meters (55 inches) in diameter – the largest of its kind at its launch.
+The Kepler telescope itself consisted of a primary mirror 1.4 meters (55 inches) in diameter, the largest of its kind at its launch.
 Also, on-board were 42 CCD cameras, each with a resolution of 2,200 x 1,024 pixels, giving a total resolution of nearly 95 megapixels.
-The cameras were designed to detect the brightness changes of stars as planets appeared to transit across them.
+These cameras were meticulously engineered to discern minute brightness fluctuations in stars, signaling potential planetary transits.

-Continuously pointed toward the same area of sky, around the constellations of Cygnus and Lyra, the telescope studied approximately 150,000 stars in an area containing 4.5 million stars over 115 square degrees (or roughly a 0.25% of the entire night sky.)
-Hold your fist out at arm’s length and it would cover about the same area!
+Continuously pointed toward the same area of sky, around the constellations of Cygnus and Lyra, the telescope studied approximately 150,000 stars in an area containing 4.5 million stars over 115 square degrees (or roughly 0.25% of the entire night sky).
+Hold your fist out at arm’s length, and it would cover about the same area!

-How Did Kepler’s Primary Mission Come to an End?
+How Did Kepler Telescope’s Primary Mission Come to an End?

 By the end of 2011, there were 2,326 exoplanet candidates.
 Of those, 207 were Earth-sized, 680 were about twice the size of the Earth, 1,181 were the size of Neptune, 203 were Jupiter-sized and 55 were thought to be larger than Jupiter.

 The implications were staggering.
 Based on the data, scientists estimated there could be as many as fifty billion planets in the Milky Way, including about two billion Earth-sized worlds with at least half a billion in the habitable zone.
 Of those, some 30,000 were thought to lie within a thousand light-years of the Earth.

 Other discoveries include: